Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation

-To conclude, we have derived the amplitude equation valid in the vicinity of a conserved-Hopf bifurcation - responsible for triggering qualitative transitions in a wide variety of out-of-equilibrium systems featuring two conservation laws.
-The derived model completes the set of universal amplitude equations for the above discussed eight basic instabilities.
-Its importance equals that of the complex Ginzburg-Landau equation that describes the universal behavior in the vicinity of a standard Hopf bifurcaton in systems without conservation laws \cite{CrHo1993rmp,ArKr2002rmp,Hoyle2006,Pismen2006}.
-Note that the occurrence of additional subdominant neutral modes (e.g., resulting from additional conservation laws) or the simultaneous onset of several instabilities result in higher-codimension variants of the eight basic cases \cite{DLDB1996pre,YoFB2022prl}.
-Although it is known that the presented linear instability is a phenomenon that is not covered by the complex Ginzburg-Landau equation\cite{NeSh2016jpat} only very few studies have considered its (weakly) nonlinear behavior by corresponding amplitude equations~\cite{GNPR1997pd,OrNe2004pre}, normally, in special cases.
+Although it is known that the conserved-Hopf instability is related to phenomena that are not covered by the complex Ginzburg-Landau equation \cite{NeSh2016jpat} only very few studies have considered its (weakly) nonlinear behavior by corresponding amplitude equations~\cite{GNPR1997pd,OrNe2004pre}, normally, in special cases.
 On the one hand, Ref.~\cite{GNPR1997pd} restricts its focus to amplitude equations for spatially periodic traveling and standing waves, and on the other hand, Ref.~\cite{OrNe2004pre} deals with a particular case without reflection symmetry where one of the two conservation laws is weakly broken.
-The universal character of the model derived here, implies that literature results on the onset of motion and oscillations \cite{YoBM2020pnasusa,SaAG2020prx,FrWT2021pre} as well as on the suppression of coarsening and the existence of localized states \cite{FrWT2021pre,FrTh2021ijam} are paradigmatic for the large class of out-of-equilibrium systems that undergo a conserved-Hopf instability and will, in consequence, represent universal features occurring in a wide variety of out-of-equilibrium systems with conservation laws.
+The universal character of the model derived here, implies that literature results on the onset of motion and oscillations \cite{YoBM2020pnasusa,SaAG2020prx,FrWT2021pre} and as well potentially on the suppression of coarsening and the existence of localized states \cite{FrWT2021pre,FrTh2021ijam} may be applied to the class of out-of-equilibrium systems that undergo a conserved-Hopf instability.
+In consequence, spatio-temporal patterns occurring in a wide spectrum of systems from protein dynamics within cells and on membranes \cite{JoBa2005pb,HaFr2018np}, chemotactic systems of organisms \cite{Wola2002ejam}, coupled cytoskeleton and cytosol dynamics \cite{RAEB2013prl}, multi-component phase-separating reactive, surface-active or active systems \cite{OSIK2020pre,WSH2021jcp,PoTS2016epje}, to two-layer liquid films with heating or mass transfer \cite{PBMT2005jcp, CSS2017l,NeSi2017pf} should be further studied to identify their common universal features as out-of-equilibrium systems with conservation laws as well as characterizing differences that may prompt a further development of the hierarchy of amplitude equations.

+However, the present work has entirely focused on isotropic homogeneous systems described by scalar fields, implying that systems like the active Ising model in \cite{SoTa2013prl,SoTa2015pre} are not covered as they involve a pseudo-scalar.
+The dispersion relations of such systems with conservation laws have properties different from the ones considered here.
+It would be highly interesting to produce a systematics similar to the one proposed here for systems involving pseudo scalars.
+To our knowledge, so far only a few cases have been treated by weakly nonlinear theory.